NativeScript/docs/content/ui/dock-layout.md

 - Enforces layout constraints to its children.
 - Resizes its children at runtime when its size changes.

+## Examples

-#### Example: Dock to every side without stretching the last child
+### Dock to every side without stretching the last child

-The following example creates a frame-like layout consisting of 4 elements, position at the 4 edges of the screen.
+The following example creates a frame-like layout consisting of 4 elements, positioned at the 4 edges of the screen.

 ```xml
 <DockLayout stretchLastChild="false" backgroundColor="#3c495e">